ronilaukkarinen/md-wysiwyg-editor/README.md

 * Works offline when installed as a PWA.
 * Mobile-friendly.
 * Dark mode.
+* Option to switch between HTML-to-markdown conversion engines (Turndown and Showdown) in preferences.
+The Turndown engine is better for this conversion and is set to default.
+Markdown-to-HTML conversion is always handled by Showdown.
 * Optional customization of rich-text appearance via CSS in preferences.

 ## Notes

-The editor is still under development and has various bugs.
+The editor is still under development and has many bugs.

-Due to the bidirectional conversion between rich text/HTML and markdown, the editor may alter markdown files.
-For instance, it'll add escapes (`\`) to certain characters that aren't part of markdown (e.g., `~`, `\`).
-The editor can also change markdown files in unanticipated and/or undesirable was.
-For instance, right now there's an issue that causes front matter (e.g., YAML) in markdown files to be converted into HTML.
-The editor will also convert markdown within HTML tags into HTML code.
-And it doesn't handle header-less tables (i.e., tables without `---` headers) at this time—causing all the `|`'s to be escaped.
+Due to the bidirectional conversion between rich text/HTML and markdown, the editor may alter markdown files—sometimes in undesirable ways.
+A number of examples are illustrative.
+Escapes (`\`) may be added to certain markdown syntax characters that aren't part of the markdown (e.g., `~`, `|`).
+Headerless markdown tables will be escaped and thereby broken with Showdown as the HTML-to-markdown engine.
+YAML and TOML front matter is automatically put inside of a markdown code block ('```') to prevent it from being parsed by the HTML-to-markdown engines.
+Changes to markdown files will vary depending on whether Turndown or Showdown is selected as the HTML-to-markdown conversion engine.
+For example, Showdown doesn't handle headerless tables, whereas Turndown does via a plugin although it adds an empty header row to the tables and doesn't always work.

-The rich-text editing is good but the markdown support has some issues.
-Hence, you've been warned—use at your own risk!
+Rich-text editing is dependable but as described the markdown functionality has issues here and there.
+Hence, you've been warned—use the markdown features (bidirectional HTML↔markdown conversion via markdown pane and open/save files as markdown) at your own risk!

 ### Future

 * "Open with" / file association support.
 * Lots of bug fixes and minor features.
 * Documentation views for keyboard shortcuts and markdown-to-rich-text conversions?
-* Support for other markdown conversion engines (e.g., [Turndown](https://github.com/laurent22/joplin-turndown))?
 * Pane for files and table of contents?
 * Tabs for multiple documents at once?
 * Other things...